 Tardiness to class-If a student is tardy for a class, a pass should be obtained from the previous classroom teacher.
-If the tardiness is not legitimate and persists after being warned, a detention will be issued by the current period teacher.
+If the tardiness is not legitimate and persists after being warned, a disciplinary referral will be submitted by the current period teacher.